hideckies/hermit/docs/tutorials/simple-implant-beacon.md

 To see the tasks waiting for results, run the `tasks` command.

-After a few seconds, if the task is successful, we can see the task results with the `task result` or `loot show` command:
+After a few seconds, if the task is successful, we can see the task results with the `task results` or `loot show` command:

 ```sh title="Hermit C2 Server Console [Agent Mode]"
 Hermit [agent-abcd] > task results